turboladen/screenplay/README.md

     * Ansible: +1
     * Chef: +1 (chef-solo)
     * Puppet: -1
-  * Drama:
+  * Screenplay:
-    * Just `gem install drama` on the box you want to run from.
+    * Just `gem install screenplay` on the box you want to run from.
-    * "Scenes" (Drama's modules/manifests, cookbooks/recipes, playbooks) are
+    * "Scenes" (Screenplay's modules/manifests, cookbooks/recipes, playbooks) are
        pulled in from a local or remote path.
 How you get the scenes there is up to you (use git, svn, ftp, scp, whatever).
 * I want to use a programming language for defining what it is I want to do.